U.S. Drought 2012: Farm and Food Impacts

 The Economic Research Service (ERS) has monitored trends in poverty through its research on the extent and impact of USDA-administered food assistance programs, on household food security, and on rural poverty and well-being.
 These web pages provide highlights of ERS's poverty-related research.

-The ongoing drought in California—following several prior years of drought—is likely to have a major impact on the State’s agricultural production in 2014.
+The ongoing drought in California—following several prior years of drought—is likely to have a major impact on the State’s agricultural production.
 Because California is a major U.S. producer of fruits, vegetables, tree nuts, and milk, the drought has implications for U.S. food prices.

 Hog/Pork Sector: Background Information and Data

 This page contains information and data on the hog and pork sector from ERS and other USDA agencies, which can be used as background for stories and reports on the Porcine Epidemic Diarrhea virus.